jpkrajewski/erp/README.md

 - **PostgreSQL**: Database for storing application data.
 - **Docker**: For containerization of applications.
 - **Docker Compose**: To manage multi-container applications.

+## Authentication & Authorization
+API is secured using JWT authentication.
+App is secured using Django's built-in authentication system.
+(Session based)

 ## Product & Inventory Management System